IgorJakovljevic/crypto-exchange/README.md

 1. Endpoint URL: `/v1/ticker/price`
 2. Method: `GET`
-3. Description: Gets the latest transaction price of each pair of currencies.
+3. Description: gets the latest transaction price of each pair of currencies.
 4. This is a public interface, request signature is not needed
 5. Request Parameter: no parameter is allowed
 6. Response Content-Type: `application/json`